AI, DNS Abuse, and the Trust Problem We Cannot Ignore

 The RSP you choose will shape everything from your application’s technical evaluation to your day-to-day operations, your relationship with registrars, and your ability to respond to abuse complaints and compliance audits.
 It’s not a vendor transaction.
 It’s a foundational strategic partnership that you’ll live with for years.

-Once ICANN publishes the official list on 30 January, the clock starts ticking.
+The clock is ticking.
 The applicants who will make the smartest RSP choices are the ones who have already done the hard work of defining what they actually need, rather than scrambling to pick a name that “looks good” or “had a nice booth at a conference.”

-If you’re looking at the upcoming RSP list and thinking, “I’m not sure how to evaluate these providers or what questions I should even be asking,” that’s exactly the signal to bring in someone who does.
-Better to invest in that clarity now than to lock yourself into a multi-year relationship with a back-end partner that can’t actually support what your registry needs to succeed.
+If you’re reviewing the RSP list and thinking, “I’m not sure how to evaluate these providers or what questions I should even be asking,” that’s exactly the signal to bring in someone who can.
+Better to invest in that clarity now than to lock yourself into a multi-year relationship with a back-end partner that can’t actually support what your registry needs.

 AI Agents and DNS Abuse: The 2026 Conversation the Industry Needs to Have